github/archive-program/TheTechTree.md

 _Computer and Information Security Handbook_ by John R. Vacca (Elsevier)

-_Data Communications and Networking_ by Behrouz A. Forouzan
+_Data Communications and Networking_ by Behrouz A. Forouzan (McGraw-Hill)

-_Computer Networking: A Top-down Approach_ by Jim Kurose
+_Computer Networking: A Top-down Approach_ by Jim Kurose (Pearson)

 ## Modern software development